 Prepaids Expenses necessary to create an escrow account or to adjust the seller's existing escrow account.
 Can include taxes, hazard insurance, private mortgage insurance and special assessments.

 Prepayment Penalty Money charged for an early repayment of debt.
-Prepayment penalties are allowed in some form (but not necessarily imposed) in 36 states and the District of Columbia.
+Prepayment penalties are allowed in some form (but not necessarily imposed) in 36 states.

 Prepayment A privilege in a mortgage permitting the borrower to make payments in advance of their due date.